The Effects of Humidity on the Human Body

 to help keep it cool.
 Sweating, alteration of the rate and depth of blood circulation, and increased respiration are all measures

-Sweating, however, only works to cool us down if the water that
+Sweating, one of the key cooling mechanisms of the body, only works to cool us down if the water that

-comes in.
-The concentration of water, or the relative humidity, determines the rate at which the water can evaporate from the skin.
+temperature (relative humidity) determines the rate at which the water can evaporate from the skin.

-and the body is eventually forced to do other things to cool us down.
+forced to do other things to cool us down.

 The Danger of High Humidity

-The problem with high humidity making us feel hotter is not
+problem with high humidity making us feel hotter is not

 As expressed on The Weather Doctor,

 "Dehydration depletes the body of water needed for sweating and thickens the blood, requiring more pressure to pump it through the body,

 thus straining the heart and blood vessels."
 As blood goes to the external surface of the body, less goes to the muscles, the brain, and